 Pre-Implantation Genetic Diagnosis (PGD) & Screening

-Preimplantation genetic diagnosis, or PGD, is a micromanipulation technique that allows us to test embryos created with IVF for certain types of genetic conditions.
+IVF Florida offers preimplantation genetic diagnosis, or PGD, a micromanipulation technique that allows our Florida fertility doctors to test embryos created with IVF for certain types of genetic conditions.
 Diseases such as Tay-Sach's, sickle cell anemia, or cystic fibrosis can cause severe pain, lifetime disability, and even death.
 For couples who know that they carry the genetic predisposition for such diseases, the chance to ensure that it will not be passed on to their children can be the difference between happiness and immeasurable suffering.

 It is important to recognize that PGD is not a general screening method.
-It allows us to check for specific conditions and is offered to couples who know that they carry a genetic disease and have a high risk of passing that condition on to their children.
+It allows IVF Florida to check for specific conditions and is offered to couples who know that they carry a genetic disease and have a high risk of passing that condition on to their children.

 Women who undergo preimplantation genetic diagnosis significantly reduce their chances of having a baby with a genetic disease.
 However, it is recommended that additional testing be conducted once the pregnancy is established, just to be sure.
 A chorionic villus sampling can be performed at 10 to 12 weeks, or an amniocentesis can be performed after 15 weeks.
 Each of these tests is highly effective for ensuring that the developing fetus is healthy and normal.

 Start your fertility journey at our fertility clinic.
 If you have questions about preimplantation genetic diagnosis as a part of IVF, please contact IVF Florida today.
 Our specialists look forward to speaking with you.